 - Frequently Asked Questions

-1. Fisher F22 – Best All-Around Metal Detectormetal detecting is your hobby, Fisher F22 may probably be everything you will ever need.
+Fisher F22 is a superb metal detector both for a teenager and for a novice adult.
+If metal detecting is your hobby, Fisher F22 may probably be everything you will ever need.

 It is very easy to operate, as it has several search modes that are pre-configured by the manufacturer.
 You just need to turn it on and start searching right from the box.